electerious/basicPaginate/README.md

 ### .render(renderer)

-basicPagination doesn't render anything by default.
+basicPaginate doesn't render anything by default.
 Use this function to build the HTML of your pagination and to render it onto your site.

 The render function accepts a function that will called every time the page of the pagination changes.
 It receives the current instance and allows you to generate the HTML for the pagination.
-Return the created element *or* the element containing the generated element and basicPagination will look for special data attributes to automatically bind events.
-The supported attributes are `data-basicpagination-first`, `data-basicpagination-last`, `data-basicpagination-prev`, `data-basicpagination-next` and `data-basicpagination-goto`.
+Return the created element *or* the element containing the generated element and basicPaginate will look for special data attributes to automatically bind events.
+The supported attributes are `data-basicpaginate-first`, `data-basicpaginate-last`, `data-basicpaginate-prev`, `data-basicpaginate-next` and `data-basicpaginate-goto`.
 Their behaviour is equal to the functions of the instance.
 You can also skip the attributes or return nothing to handle the event binding on your own.

 Examples: